Dealing With Anger in Marriage

-Though anger is an emotion common to all of us, few people are naturally skilled at being able to control this unruly emotion in healthy ways so that it does not become an emotional threat to others around us.
+Though anger is an emotion common to all of us, few people are naturally skilled at being able to control this unruly emotion in healthy ways so that it does not become an emotional threat to our spouse and children.
 Most of us rely on a few specific ways of dealing with our anger that we learned as children and took with us into adulthood.
-These “inherited” ways of dealing with anger in marriage often have a destructive impact upon ourselves and upon those closest to us.
+These “inherited” ways of dealing with anger in marriage often have a destructive impact on ourselves and upon those closest to us.
 Recognizing what makes us angry can help us find better ways to cope with this emotion.

-Researchers tell us that anger in marital relationship is more prevalent than in any other relationships and that inability to express one’s anger appropriately is the principal cause of harmful interactions within marriage.
+Researchers tell us anger in a marital relationship is more prevalent than in any other relationship.
+Thus the inability to express one’s anger appropriately is the principal cause of harmful interactions within marriage.
 The success or failure of a marriage may depend on the way spouses manage and express their angry feelings.

 The Impact of Anger On Marriage

 The negative impact of anger in marriages is considerable.
-A brief look at just a few of recent studies demonstrates how harmful excessive anger is to marriages.
+A brief look at just a few recent studies demonstrates how harmful excessive anger is to marriages.

 l.
 For example, research demonstrated that a 10-fold increase in risk for symptoms of depression is associated with anger and marital discord.
 Excessive anger in marriage is also associated with increased blood pressure, impaired immune function, and a poorer prognosis for spouses with coronary artery disease and congestive heart failure.
-Psalm 37:8 tells us to cease from anger; it can cause bodily harm.
+In short, anger is unhealthy.
+The Bible in Psalm 37:8 tells us to cease anger; it can cause bodily harm.

-2. Another study revealed that angry outbursts is a contributing factor to depression and related physical and emotional illnesses in the other spouse.
+2. Another study revealed that angry outbursts are a contributing factor to depression and related physical and emotional illnesses in the other spouse.
 “The more hostile and angry behavior exhibited, the more depressed the spouses were after three years.”
 (Proulx C. et al., 2009.).